orieasterly/portfolio/README.md

   <summary><strong>Key Features:</strong></summary>

   - **Variance Components Identification:**
-    - Adopted the methodology detailed in the provided link to identify and quantify volume, mix, and rate variances within the COGS.
+    - Adopted a standardized methodology to identify and quantify volume, mix, and rate variances within the COGS.

   - **Data Collection:**
     - Gathered relevant data from production records, sales reports, and cost accounting systems to facilitate the variance analysis.